 |Simplicity and clear division between different languages||Time-consuming content updates for each store|

 |Maximum design flexibility for customizing the layout for each language||Inventory management across each store is separate and requires other integration solutions|

 |Different currencies for each store if needed||Potential user experience compromises when switching from store to store|

 The tradeoff of the multi-store method is meeting integration requirements for managing inventory or customer information across the online stores as if they were one store.
 For example, item information updates for stores with hundreds of products can become time consuming and items that are out of stock may show up as available in another language store that is not yet updated.
-Multiple stores requires separately managed Chinese and English content, Shopify app integrations, loyalty programs.
+Multiple stores requires separately managed content, Shopify app integrations, loyalty programs.
 The final consideration is the quality of user experience especially as it pertains to user information after account login, loyalty program memberships, and shopping cart items disappearing when a customer changes languages.